neherlab/pangraph/docs/src/tutorials/tutorial_4.md

-# Project the graph on a subset of strains.
+# Projecting the graph on a subset of strains.

 - aim of the tutorial: show the marginalize command
 - test on a different dataset: klebsiella.
 Download data (chromosomes) and generate the pangraph.